StrivenWord/td_reviews/source/about/index.md

 Transcendent Destinies is a blog for pulling apart all the little bricks that make up the things that inspire us, and putting them back together in configurations that show what part the little bricks have had in directing our imaginations skyward.
 Sometimes these artificial constructions may attempt to show how the original builders used them to create rare and praiseworthy wonder, and other times the element of human intention may be glossed over or ignored in favor of the new connections that are inherently possible do to the nature of the little bricks.

-If this sounds deconstructive, it may be; but unless something has gone very wrong, these deconstructions will never be insensitive or destructive.
+If this sounds deconstructive, it may be; but unless something has gone very wrong, these deconstructions will not be destructive.
 Diminishing the delight from the unfiltered experience of these media works -- or harming the personal sanctuary that fans find within their fandoms -- is directly opposed to the purpose.
 All the analyzing and deconstructing is done with the intent of reveling in, amplifying, and when applicable remembering the joy we experience from cherished media.
 Transcendent Destinies is about discovering and celebrating the potential for glory achieved by creative media works, whether or not that potential was realized.

 This takes the form of original analytical reviews.
 The subjects of the reviews are specific published media works, either mainstream or indie -- books, television shows, computer games, music albums -- both old works with nostalgic value and recent works.
 The format of the reviews varies based on the subject.
 Some reviews, such as those of television episodes, may discuss the plot openly, while reviews only discuss themes and concepts.
+Many of the posts are specific reviews of one particular work.
+Others are articles using multiple works to make a comparative point.
+Others might be overviews or lists; others might be thematic musings spun off from a media work.

-The body texts of the reviews are released under the terms of the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+The body texts of the posts are released under the terms of the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
 Images included with the text in blog posts are explicitly excluded from the Creative Commons licensing.
 Some of the images are original compositions created by digital artists and licensed by the reviewer; others are are made with licensed stock imagery.

 ## Blog